gajus/angular-swing/.readme/README.md

 ## Events

-Documentation of all the events is available in the [Swing](https://github.com/gajus/swing/#events) documentation.
+Documentation of events is in the [Swing](https://github.com/gajus/swing/#events) documentation.

 Swing events translate to the following attributes in the AngularJS directive: